smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/UploadFileReadme.md

 Description
 ===========

-Upload file for later use in component framework.
+Upload a file for later use in component framework.

-Swagger documentation can be found at `https://{tenant}.smint.io/apidocs/index.html` or see how to get the full URL [here](../../README.md#swagger-page).
-- Replace `{tenant}` with the target environment e.g. `demo`
-- Select `Smint.io Portals Frontend Api` from the definition selection dropdown
-- Find and expand `Component framework`
-- Expand `Upload file for use in component framework`
+Learn more about how to access the Swagger documentation for this method [here](../../README.md#swagger-page).

 Current version of this document is: 1.0.0 (as of 29th of February, 2024)